What is DegreeWorks?

 I think my audit is incorrect.
 What should I do?

 Please ask for help from your advisor or the Registrar's Office immediately!
-While we have done everything we could to make sure that your worksheet is correct, it would have been impossible for us to predict every unique situation or problem.
+While we have done everything we could to make sure that your worksheet is correct, it is impossible for us to predict every unique situation or problem.
 We want to work with you to correct any issues as soon as possible.
 The first step is to clarify what information you believe is wrong.
 These are the most common problems and solutions:

 My major is wrong and/or my concentration doesn't appear on my worksheet.

-form.
 Once the Registrar’s Office enters the change, your correct information should appear on your worksheet.

 The requirements for my major are wrong.
 Look at the catalog term that appears on each of the blue bars that separate the sections of your worksheet.
 This is the catalog that we believe you’re using to complete your requirements.
 If you're actually using older or newer requirements, complete our Information Update form.
 Once the changes are entered, the correct information will appear on your worksheet.